znx3p0/capitan-lib/README.md

 impl Service for LB {
     type ReactorMetadata = AtomicU32;

-    // the init function will only be called once
+    // the init method will only be called once
-    // if it returns an error, the service will abort async fn init(&self, input: &Self::ReactorMetadata) -> Res<()> {
+    // if it returns an error, the service will abort
+    // the init method has to return Self, and acts as a ::new() method async fn init(input: &Self::ReactorMetadata) -> Res<Self> {
         println!("initializing lb");
         Ok(())
     }

-    // if the main function ends, the fallback will be called
+    // if the main method ends, the fallback will be called
     // and the main will follow.
     async fn main(&self, input: &Self::ReactorMetadata) -> Res<()> {
         input.fetch_add(1, Ordering::Relaxed);